MarcelloLins/WebCrawling101-DEPRECATED/README.md

 This project is structured to work as a series of classes focused on bootstrapping your data-mining / web-crawling knowledge.
 Some of the topics that are covered here:

- - Anatomy of a Crawler
+ - Anatomy of a Crawler (Policies and Behaviors)
- - Tooling
  - Understanding HTTP Requests
+ - Scrapping / Parsing data out of HTML pages
+ - Tooling (Frameworks and custom-made libraries)
  - Finding your public source of data
- - Scrapping / Parsing data out of HTML pages
  - Modeling your objects
  - Storing your results
- - Scale up your crawler
+ - Scaling up your crawler

 Ideally, at the end of this "Course" you should be able to write your own Crawler / Scrapper in C#.